Pregnancy and the Flu

 What do physicians think?

-The vast majority of physician experts, including those at the CDC, the WHO, and the American College of Obstetricians and Gynecologists, believe the flu shot is safe and protective for pregnant women and their infants and can be given in any stage of pregnancy.
+The vast majority of physician experts, including those at the CDC, the World Health Organization and the American College of Obstetricians and Gynecologists, believe the flu shot is safe and protective for pregnant women and their infants and can be given in any stage of pregnancy.
 PAMF strongly endorses this position.
 If you are pregnant and would like to discuss the flu vaccine further, please consult your primary care provider, obstetrician, or one of PAMF's flu vaccine experts.

 (1) Neuzil, K.M., Reed, G.W., Mitchel, E.F., Simonsen, L., Griffin , M.R.
 1998.
 "Impact of influenza on acute cardiopulmonary hospitalizations in pregnant women."
 American Journal of Epidemiology, 148:1094-102.